BurhanH/automaton-v17/README.md

 We may verify that our chatbots are working, they are answering to our requests but another big question is are these answers expected (are they correct?)?

 ## Analysis
-After a few runs I realized, first chatbot implementation (TODO put a link here) for some reason has 2 failures.
+After a few runs I realized, [first chatbot implementation](https://github.com/BurhanH/automaton-v17/blob/master/source/bot.py#L85) for some reason has 2 failures.
 One is an Error - an exception for a negative test where I put integer number into chatbot (not a string value which is represent an integer), and the second one a Failure - by some reason a test gets a different response from chatbot then expected. <br>
-A second chatbot (TODO put a link here) passed all tests but it doesn't mean this implementation has no errors!
+The [second chatbot](https://github.com/BurhanH/automaton-v17/blob/master/source/bot.py#L50) passed all tests but it doesn't mean this implementation has no errors!

 ![alt text](https://github.com/BurhanH/automaton-v17/raw/master/screenshots/failed.png "Failures automation-v17") <br>